-A very unpretentious person, Marybeth is a quiet force in our city, and from my perspective, a voice we all should pay more attention to as Iowa City draws ever closer to the dawn of our third century of existence (1839-2039).
+A very unpretentious person, Marybeth Slonneger is a quiet force in our city, and from my perspective, a voice we all should pay more attention to as Iowa City draws ever closer to the dawn of our third century of existence (1839-2039).
 As the old saying goes, “those who fail to learn from history are doomed to repeat it.”
-And while some might look at Marybeth’s work (or mine for that matter) as meaningless remembrances of the past, I’d propose that there is much you and I can learn and discern from those earlier generations of Iowa Citians who have gone before us.
+And while some might look at Marybeth’s work as meaningless remembrances of the past, I’d propose that there is much you and I can learn and discern from those earlier generations of Iowa Citians who have gone before us.

 “I was hoping for aesthetics, and I found them,” Slonneger said, “I was very surprised by the beauty of downtown.
 Some of the buildings are just gorgeous but unfortunately are no longer there because of urban renewal.
 So much has been split up by more recent construction, and it’s hard to piece it together without looking at the old photographs.”

 This isn’t the first time Slonneger has found inspiration in local history.
 She’s also compiled books about Iowa City’s Goosetown district (1999), and Isaac Wetherby (2006), whose 19th century home she had relocated to Governor Street after saving it from demolition near downtown.
 In 2012, she published a book about Iowa City’s famous Hamburg Inn – titled “The Burg: A Writers’ Diner.”

 A Chicago native, Marybeth Slonneger moved to Iowa City in 1982 as a graduate student in art, at the tail end of the urban renewal era that saw blocks of downtown buildings demolished.
 She said she’s always had a curiosity about what the city looked like before she arrived.
 Today, she holds degrees in art history, book arts and photography, all of which have greatly influenced the beauty found in each of her four books.